SFStefenon/InsulatorClassificationUltrasound/README.md

 ![image](https://github.com/SFStefenon/InsulatorClassificationUltrasound/assets/88292916/ed2af8b8-63e3-457a-9537-a42ff3f790a9)

-This dataset has five insulator records representing different conditions: new, drilled, and contaminated.
+This dataset has five insulator records representing different conditions: new insulator, contaminated insulator, contaminated insulator (with added salt), insulator with moisture and perforation, and insulator contaminated with perforation.
 The contaminated insulator is considering the method described in IEC/507 (Artificial Pollution Tests on High-Voltage Insulators to Beused on A.C.
 Systems).
+To perform the drilling, a bench drill with a 3 mm diameter drill was used.